Vinodmangalore/AngularLite/session5.md

     ng generate component product-details
     ```

-2. In `app.module.ts`, add a route for product details, with a path of `products/:productId` and `ProductDetailsComponent` for the `component`.
+2. In `app-routing.module.ts`, add a route for product details, with a path of `products/:productId` and `ProductDetailsComponent` for the `component`.

-    `src/app/app.module.ts`
+    `src/app/app-routing.module.ts`

     ```typescript
-    @NgModule({
-    imports: [
-        BrowserModule,
-        ReactiveFormsModule,
-        RouterModule.forRoot([
+    const routes: Routes = [
         { path: '', component: ProductListComponent },
-        { path: 'products/:productId', component: ProductDetailsComponent },
+        { path: 'products/:productId', component: ProductDetailsComponent } // add this line
-        ])
-    ],
-    declarations: [
-        AppComponent,
-        TopBarComponent,
-        ProductListComponent,
-        ProductAlertsComponent,
-        ProductDetailsComponent,
-    ],
+    ];
     ```

 3. Open `product-list.component.html`.

 4. Modify the product name anchor to include a `routerLink` with the `product.id` as a parameter.

     `src/app/product-list/product-list.component.html`